T-Systems-MMS/puppet-secc_snmpd/README.md

 6. [Limitations - OS compatibility, etc.](#limitations)
 7. [Development - Guide for contributing to the module](#development)

+## :warning: Deprecated

+This module is deprecated an will no longer be maintained or updated.
+If you still need the functionality, we suggest you use [puppet-snmp](https://forge.puppet.com/modules/puppet/snmp) and apply a hardened configuration.

 ## Overview

 This module provides a partial coverage of the SoC conditions for SNMP under Linux.